c1ph3r-j/ODAI/Readme.md

 - Android SDK
 - Java 17
 - ONNX Runtime for Android
-- **Recommended**: A real device with more than 8GB of RAM for optimal performance. (my device: Samsung s20 fe 5G - snapdragon)
+- **Recommended**: A real device with more than 8GB of RAM for optimal performance.

 ### Installation